 Chickpeas are legumes, just like beans, peas and lentils.
 They are high in protein and fiber and they also contain several key vitamins and minerals that are beneficial to a dog’s health.

-Chlorophyll is the green pigment found in algae and plants, and it’s also a great addition to dogs’ diets.
-This wonder food helps aid digestion, cleanses the blood, freshens breath, boosts the immune system, assists in tissue repair, and the list goes on.
+Chlorophyll is the green pigment found in algae and plants, and it’s also a great addition to dogs’ diets as it aids in digestion.

 Chondroitin blocks destructive enzymes that break down cartilage in the joint.